almachelouche/middleman/content/email/AU/eNews/013/4+ years & prospect.md

 color='darkblue'

-	title = '''Screen Time vs Play Time''' copy = '''Our research shows that a Sunday drive with the family does wonders in unplugging from screens and re-connecting with each other.
-What better way to get away than in the Ford Escape Ambiente, from $29,990 with FREE AUTO*.
-Or upgrade to the feature packed Titanium which includes a $2,000 saving at $45,990*.
-See the difference an Escape can make.''' cta1_text = '''LEARN MORE'''
+	title = '''Screen Time vs Play Time''' copy = '''Unplugging our screens and re-connecting with our families for a Sunday drive does wonders.
+What better way to get away than in a Ford Escape Ambiente, from $29,990 with FREE AUTO*.
+Or save $2,000 on a feature-packed titanium for just $45,990.''' cta1_text = '''LEARN MORE'''
 	cta1_url = '''https://www.ford.com.au/suv/escape/'''
 	cta1_link_name = '''retail'''